DJEddyking/djeddyking.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-About me
+About me :hugs:
 ======
 I am currently serving as an Algorithm Engineer at [Huawei Technologies Co., Ltd](https://www.huawei.com/).
-In June of 2023, I completed my postgraduate studies, receiving a Master of Engineering degree in Control Science and Engineering from the School of Automation Engineering at the [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/), CHN, under the mentorship of Professor [Zhou Xue](https://www.auto.uestc.edu.cn/info/1091/4195.htm).
+In June of 2023, I completed my postgraduate studies, receiving a Master of Engineering degree in Control Science and Engineering from the School of Automation Engineering at the [University of Electronic Science and Technology of China(UESTC)](https://www.uestc.edu.cn/), CHN, under the mentorship of Professor [Xue Zhou](https://www.auto.uestc.edu.cn/info/1091/4195.htm).
 Prior to that, in June of 2020, I was awarded a Bachelor of Engineering degree in Automation from the [Northeastern University at Qinhuangdao(NEUQ)](https://www.neuq.edu.cn/), CHN.

 Research interests